vireax/the-python-tutorial/index.md

 * [12.
 What Now?](ch12.html)
 * [13.
 Interactive Input Editing and History Substitution](ch13.html)
 * [14.
 Floating Point Arithmetic: Issues and Limitations](ch14.html)

+## About this translation

+I speak English and Python not really perfectly.
+So, I only hope that other people can improve their skill better than mine after reading this book.